yapo-chile/-Legacy-Commons-yams-dav-sync/README.md

 ##### Requirements
 - PostgresDB [9.0 >]
-- The maximum number of open files / rile rescriptors:
+- The maximum number of open files / file descriptors:

 ```
  > 5000  - availables for sync process